ArtInsights

-The gallery has been host to many film and animation related exhibitions and continues to exclusively host official production and concept artwork from specific artists in the industry.
-In addition to in-gallery activities, Artinsights has consistently contributed to efforts and projects related to the conservation and promotion of film artwork.
+The physical gallery was host to many film and animation related exhibitions and their website continues to exclusively host official production and concept artwork from specific artists in the industry.
+In addition to in-gallery activities, Artinsights consistently contributes to efforts and projects related to the conservation and promotion of film artwork.

 Establishment

 ArtInsights was founded by co-owners Leslie Combemale and Michael Barry in December 1994.
 The gallery featured primarily vintage and new limited editions and original animation cels from animation studios such as Walt Disney, Warner Brothers and Hanna-Barbera, as well as art from Peanuts, and other smaller animation studios.

 History

 In 2005, the gallery began featuring art from the Harry Potter book series by Fred Bode and Mary Grandpre, as well as interpretive Disney art by a variety of artists including Jim Salvati, John Rowe, Tim Rogerson and Toby Bluth.
 At this time, ArtInsights also began retail representation of cinema artist John Alvin.

 Later, the gallery expanded their film art inventory with properties including Indiana Jones, The Wizard of Oz, The Lord of the Rings, James Bond, and Star Wars original art.

 The gallery has direct partnerships with a collection of film and illustrative artists and continues to represent the estate of the late John Alvin exclusively.